Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Data Reduction and Analysis

 In addition to our galaxy sample, we incorporate literature samples with absorption measurements of \ion{H}{1} and \ion{O}{6} to enhance the statistical significance of the following analysis.
 These literature samples are selected to have component-resolved Voigt profile fits for \ion{H}{1} or \ion{O}{6}, ensuring compatibility with our kinematic study.
 To maintain consistency in decomposition methodology, we visually inspect the profile fitting in these studies and evaluate their alignment with our multi-component Voigt profile analysis.
 While most sightlines exhibit reasonable agreement with our decomposition routine, we re-measure a subset of sightlines, where discrepancies in component identification or parameterization could introduce systematic biases.
 Examples of these cases include asymmetric absorption features or different noise characteristics, which necessitate revised component structures compared to original literature reports.

-We first consider three samples with resolved \ion{H}{1} component measurements, which are from the COS-Halos survey \citep{Tumlinson2013}, the COS-LRG survey \citep{Chen2018, Zahedy2019}, and the CUBS program \citep{Chen2020}. \citet{Tumlinson2013} decomposed the \ion{H}{1} features using all available high-order Lyman series lines at the time.
-After that, more data are available covering the wavelength down to $1100$ \AA~ and higher-order lines \citep{Prochaska2017}.
-However, \citet{Prochaska2017} measured the total \ion{H}{1} column densities using the continuum break at the Lyman limit without Voigt profile fitting.
-Therefore, we re-determine the column densities and $b$ factors for individual components in the COS-Halos sample to utilize the information available in existing data fully.
+We first consider three samples with resolved \ion{H}{1} component measurements, which are from the COS-Halos survey \citep{Tumlinson2013}, the COS-LRG survey \citep{Chen2018, Zahedy2019}, and the CUBS program \citep{Chen2020}.
+For the COS-Halos sample, we re-measure the column density $N$ and Doppler $b$ parameter for individual Voigt components to fully utilize all available data, including new spectra covering $1100-1150$ \AA~ obtained after \citet{Tumlinson2013}.
 For the COS-LRG and CUBS programs, we adopt the reported column densities and Doppler parameters of individual components from \citet[][]{Qu2022}, which employ the same data reduction and analysis methodology as this work.

 For \ion{O}{6} absorption, we also incorporate data from the COS-Halos survey \citep{Werk2013}, the COS-LRG survey \citep{Zahedy2019}, and the CUBS program \citep[][CUBS VII]{CUBSVII}.
 For the CUBS survey, we adopt the \ion{O}{6} component measurements, as the analysis methodology is identical to ours.
 For the COS-LRG galaxies, we visually inspect the Voigt-profile fits and confirm that the component-decomposition criteria are consistent with our approach.
-For the COS-Halos sample, we re-analyze the \ion{O}{6} profiles.
+For the COS-Halos sample, we re-analyze the \ion{O}{6} profiles, adopting the minimum number of components required in the decomposition to capture structure in the absorption profile.
 In most cases, our measurements agree with \citet{Werk2013}, but discrepancies occur in the number of identified components for certain sightlines.
 For example, in the system at $z = 0.2270$ toward LBQS\,1340$-$0038, \citet{Werk2013} identified a single broad \ion{O}{6} component, whereas our decomposition reveals three narrower components to account for asymmetric features in the \ion{O}{6} doublet.
 Therefore, our analysis yields narrower, kinematically distinct components for a few sightlines compared to the broader components reported in \citet{Werk2013}.